George Aarons

-"I think he's trying to connect to your humanity.
-He wants you to be able to look at a piece and identify with it and feel basic human emotions that he values and also that he wants you to experience because he sees something as wrong in the world and the only way something's going to happen is if you're sympathetic," says Rebecca Reynolds of Rockport, who organized the current retrospective exhibit of sculpture by the late Gloucester artist at the North Shore Arts Association's hall on Pirates Lane off East Main Street in Gloucester.

-Aarons told the Gloucester Daily Times in September 1954 that he found it hard to remember at just what age he started studying art, but he recalled that the nude model had to partially dress when he was in class because he was so young.
-He initially studied painting and drawing at the museum school, but he once said he became fascinated by sculpture when he met an established sculptor at the Copley Society in Boston who invited Aarons to his studio and offered him some clay to "play around" with.

 After he graduated, he apprenticed under sculptors Richard Brooks, Robert Baker and Solon Borglum.
 He worked as a carpenter, shipbuilder, dishwasher and chimney sweep.
 He fashioned architectural decorations, including figures for fountains and now and then a few commissioned portraits.
 He returned to Boston by the early 1920s and began to exhibit his own works and get commissions for portraits, fountains and reliefs.

 His sculptures from this time are dreamy and romantic in the realistic, academic style of the time.
 A painted portrait of the young Aarons that is included in the North Shore Arts Association exhibit shows a determined fellow with dark brown hair, a suit and bow tie.
-However, in 1922, this determined young artist was living with his parents on Calder Street in Dorchester.
+However, in 1922, he was living with his parents on Calder Street in Dorchester.

 In the 1930s, Aarons adopted the streamlined, monumental style of the socialist works of the time.
 Aarons made money, as he would all his life, from commissions, selling his personal work and teaching sculpture, but the Depression of the 1930s was tough for everyone.

 So Aarons found work though the federal Works Progress Administration, one of Franklin Roosevelt's New Deal programs.
 He received his first major commission when he was asked to create a public sculpture for the South Boston Harbor Village public housing project around 1937.
 He was elevated to the position of supervisor for the project and received a corresponding $5 pay increase to make his weekly salary $32.
 The raise convinced him he was fit to marry and he proposed to Gertrude Band, an attractive brunette dancer whom he had been dating for more than a year.
 They were married before the Harbor Village project was dedicated on Labor Day 1938.